Jake-Schaefer-Code/Chess/README.txt

 Any known bugs/issues with the program?

-None that we, the coders, and the play-testers have discovered over numerous hours of testing the program.
+Currently, the features for pawn promotion, stalemate and castling have not been implemented.
+The AI is also as of yet not able to parse potential moves and make moves accordingly.